Skip to main content

 How long does it take for my data to be synced into Propel?
 Is Propel real-time?

-Once data gets to Propel via syncs or events, it is available via the API in 2-4 minutes.
+Once data gets to Propel via syncs or events, it is available via the API within a couple of seconds.

 In what region is the data stored?